 The Best Herbs for High Floors

-Rosemary and creeping thyme are absolutely fantastic choices here.
-They grow low to the dirt.
-Furthermore, their small, needle-like leaves do not catch the heavy breeze.
-They easily protect balcony plants from wind high rise scenarios by simply ignoring the fast air completely.
+Rosemary and creeping thyme are suitable choices.
+They grow low to the soil.
+Their needle-like leaves do not catch the breeze as much.
+They can protect balcony plants from wind high rise scenarios by withstanding the air currents.

 If you strongly desire taller visual height, carefully use flexible bamboo in an extremely heavy trough.
 Just ensure the bamboo variety is the “clumping” type.
 It should not be the aggressive “running” type.
 Likewise, consider local native grasses.